refinedev/refine/documentation/blog/2024-05-24-google-lighthouse.md

 GitHub is by no means the only CI provider.
 You can run Google lighthouse with other CI tools like Circle CI and Travis CI.
 The Google lighthouse CI documentation explains all the supported CI providers.

+## Google Lighthouse Metrics Explained

+This can help elucidate what Google Lighthouse wants to convey about the variety of metrics.
+It makes us understand every metric and also how it would affect our app's performance.

+### First Contentful Paint (FCP)

+FCP measures the time it takes for rendering the first piece of DOM content from initial navigation.
+This is important because one is able to get to know the discharging speed of the page.

+### Time to Interactive (TTI)

+TTI is the measure of how long it will take before a page is fully interactive, and it is one of the most important steps toward a great user experience.

+### Speed Index

+Speed Index: This tells how fast the contents are populated on a page visibly while the loading is in progress.
+The lower the better.

+### Total Blocking Time (TBT)

+TBT is the sum of time in which the page is blocked and can't respond because of several user inputs.
+A low TBT means good interactivity.

+### Largest Contentful Paint (LCP)

+The LCP identifies the moment when the largest text or image is painted.
+It helps measure perceived load speed and user experience.

+### Cumulative Layout Shift (CLS)

+CLS tracks the movements of visible elements in the viewport.
+Small numbers will indicate less unexpected layout shifts, which is better for the user experience.

+## Lighthouse Scores Interpretation

+We should explain how to read and understand the Lighthouse scores.
+Each category score of this report is a score within the range of 0 to 100, where a higher score is an indicator of better performance in that category.

+### Performance Score

+This is mostly based on the FCP, TTI, speed index, and TBT together in order to get LCP and CLS.
+In fact, these metrics build each segment of the score, so it helps us realize where to make improvements.

+### Accessible Score

+This score checks for things like contrast ratios, input labels, and ARIA roles.
+Still, it's paramount to be mindful of the fact that even with a high score, manual testing for accessibility issues should be done.

+### Best Practices Score

+That includes correctness of HTTPS usage, having images with an aspect ratio that is correct, and not using API that has been deprecated.
+A high bar here, then, assures that we are sticking to modern practices of web development.

+### SEO Score

+This score verifies some essential elements for search engine optimization, such as descriptive link texts, and the correct use of meta tags.

+### PWA Score

+This confirms that the app meets the basic baseline of being a Progressive Web App, including working offline and loading instantly with appropriate service worker registration.

+Such scores enable us, with accuracy, to know what areas exactly we need to focus on for an improvement in the overall quality of our app.

+## Advanced Configuration and Custom Audit

+We can also help optimize Lighthouse audits to be more adapted with our needs.

+### Custom Configuration

+Create a custom configuration file that can turn on/off reports in the audit list, adjust the usage of throttling, and modify all the other emulation parameters.
+This way, we can make sure the audits take into account our performance goals.

+### Custom Audits

+We can also do custom audits for more specific needs.
+This involves writing our own definitions of an audit and integrating it with Lighthouse.
+This will be useful for checking compliance with internal performance standards or any other unique requirements.

+Customizing the audits helps us gain more relevant insights and be able to focus only on the aspects of performance that are really important to our projects.

+## Common Google Lighthouse issues and suggestions to fix them

+Here is where we could list common problems with performance, identified by Lighthouse, and give practical solutions on how to fix them.

+### Elimination of render-blocking resources

+A very common problem is the large number of render-blocking resources.
+These can be greatly reduced and some totally removed by either deferring non-critical CSS and JavaScript, or using async attributes.

+### Image Optimization

+The Lighthouse tool often criticizes images that are not optimized.
+Further improve performance drastically by compressing images, using next-gen formats like WebP, and serving images at the right size.

+### JavaScript Loading Efficiently

+Rendering process is delayed by large JavaScript bundles, so splittable code, and using dynamic imports to remove unused code should be applied.

+### Reducing Server Response Times

+The response time of a server that is slow can also be detected by Lighthouse.
+A Content Delivery Network (CDN) and database query optimization methods, as well as enabling server-side caching, can help improve the response time.
+Fixing these issues based on Lighthouse recommendations will vastly boost the performance of our app.

 ## Conclusion

 You can use Google Lighthouse for auditing a website or application for performance, accessibility, best practices, SEO, and PWA.
 Depending on your preferences, you can use Chrome DevTools, as a Chrome extension, command line tool, or Node module.
 Several other Chromium-based browsers like Opera, Edge, and Brave also package Google Lighthouse as part of their DevTools.